BlockchainCap/fuel-order-book/README.md

 | AMM                  | ✅         | ✅                     | ❌                 | N/A                           |
 | 0x Style Order Book  | ✅         | ❌                     | ✅                 | ❌                             |
 | Predicate Order Book | ✅         | ✅                     | ✅                 | ✅                             |

+### Possible but not yet implemented features

+- partial order filling
+- order cancellation
+- expiry?
+- more complex orders
+  - NFT orders
+  - RFQ orders
+  - ... actually, the predicate is just code, so the complexity of these orders are really limitless.
+The only caveat is that they cannot reaaally be state dependant without some crazy state proof mechanism